Data-Driven Batch Localization and SLAM Using Koopman Linearization: Experiments and Results

 To empirically evaluate RCKL, we split the entire 20-minute dataset into training data and testing data.
 We use $\nicefrac{5}{6}$ of the trajectories for training, where measurements derived from only 11 of the 17 landmarks are used to train the measurement model.
 We test on the remaining $\nicefrac{1}{6}$ trajectories using measurements derived from only the 6 remaining landmarks.
 We assume that there are no factors such as slippage that would cause the robot to drive differently in one area of the room compared to another, and that the measurements are dependent only on the landmark positions relative to the robot poses.
 Thus, we perform data augmentation by adding translational and rotational transformations of the original training data to the training set.

 We do 6-fold cross-validation by repeating the training/testing procedure for different sections of the dataset's trajectories, and compare the results of RCKL to MB.
 To demonstrate the advantages of the model-free framework, we also compare these results with MBI, whose robot-to-rangefinder distance in the measurement model is offset by 10 cm with respect to the generated measurements.
+Again, MB and MBI are using the same raw measurements but different prior models.
 The errors for RCKL, MB, and MBI are shown in \figref{fig:lost-in-woods-errors}, and their respective Mahalanobis distances are shown in \figref{fig:lost-in-woods-maha}.

 In \figref{fig:lost-in-woods-errors}, we see that for both localization and SLAM, RCKL has similar error levels as MB but outperforms MBI.
 The Mahalanobis distances in \figref{fig:lost-in-woods-maha} show that RCKL is fairly consistent.
 Meanwhile, the model-based estimators are overconfident, and even more overconfident with the model offset.
 These results suggest that RCKL has learned a more accurate and more consistent model than MB and especially MBI.
-For SLAM, the model-based estimators, MB-SLAM and MBI-SLAM, have encountered local minima in 2 of the 6 folds (see \figref{fig:lost-in-woods-local-min}) while RCKL has not.
+While RCKL appears to have not encountered any local minima in localization or SLAM, the model-based estimators have encountered local minima in 1 of the 6 folds for localization, and 2 of the 6 folds for SLAM (see \figref{fig:lost-in-woods-local-min}).
 This suggests that RCKL has better convergence properties.